andrew12678/ShiftConvolve/README.md

 There are no external dependencies required to be installed for this version of `ShiftConvolve`.
 The required `minFFT` files have been compiled and included into the `ShiftConvolve` project.

-`Windows` users may be required (instructed by compilation errors later anyways) to install `Rtools` via [http://www.fftw.org/install/windows.html](http://www.fftw.org/install/windows.html).
+`Windows` users may be required (instructed by compilation errors later anyways) to install `Rtools` from the following website [https://cran.r-project.org/bin/windows/Rtools/](https://cran.r-project.org/bin/windows/Rtools/).
 Make sure to tick the box saying 'Add to system path variables' when installing.

 ## Installation